Cray-HPE/docs-csm/operations/iscsi_sbps/iSCSI_SBPS_Verification.md

 * These iSCSI `LUNs` are ready for projection

 **Note:**
-Please ensure to have only the images tagged for projection and recommend to remove the tag for unused images.
-If the unused images left untagged, the iSCSI clients may result in shortage of memory.
-For details on image tagging see [Image Tagging](README.md#4-ims-image-tagging)
+Ensure that only images intended for projection are tagged, and it is recommend to remove the tag from any unused images.
+If the unused images are left untagged, the iSCSI clients may result in a shortage of memory.
+For details on image tagging, see [Image Tagging](README.md#4-ims-image-tagging).

 ## `multipath` command